Description

 Politics Today – The 2024 PSA Early Career Network Conference

-Between 15 and 19 July 2024 we at the PSA’s Early Career Network (ECN) held our online conference, entitled Politics Today.
-We chose to hold an online, rather than in-person, conference so that those who do not have the financial resources to attend conferences – the costs of which are steep – could participate.
+Between 15 and 19 July, the ECN held our online conference, entitled Politics Today.
+We decided to hold an online, rather than in-person, conference so that those who do not have the financial resources to attend conferences - the costs of which can be steep – could participate.

 We chose an innovative format – a mix of live online sessions and prerecorded panels.
 The panels were prerecorded as we wanted to make the panels available to as wide an audience as possible.

-The panels could not have been held without the panel chairs nor the live events without the panellists.
-We managed to assemble a wonderful group of leading scholars – see below for details – and we are extremely grateful that they agreed to give up their time to help early career scholars.
+We managed to assemble a wonderful group of leading scholars and we are extremely grateful that they agreed to give up their time to help early career scholars.
 We are also very grateful to Maria Sobolewska for an engrossing keynote address.

 Resources for Early Career Researchers